 This light and flavorful vegan chickpea salad with dill is simple to prepare and makes a perfect weekday lunch.
-Make it with store-bought vegan mayo or use the included oil-free mayo recipe!
+Prepare it with store-bought vegan mayo or use the included oil-free mayo recipe!

 Though I love cooking with herbs like rosemary, basil, parsley, and sage, dill has never really been a go-to herb for me.
 So in addition to this quick and easy chickpea salad with dill, I'm working on another dill recipe that will be ready to share soon, jackfruit with mango, dill and roasted poblano.